jesusyesares/wpopendata/core/versions/major/README.md

-# WPOpenData - Major Core Versions history
+# WPOpenData - Core Versions Major

+List of all major versions of WordPress, with information such as the release date and the musician who gives name to the version.

 ## Formats